tzwickl/databaseWriter/README.md

-# Business Transaction Detector
+# Database Writer

-Reads Jaeger traces from a datasource, analyzes them in order to find all business transactions and attaches the found business transaction as a tag to the traces.
+Reads Jaeger traces from a datasource, transforms them and writes them back to a different datasource.
-The tag is called `business_transaction` and can be found in the `tags` field within the trace.

 ## Run with Gradle
 Example of how to run the application with gradle: